Retirement Services Program

 - U.S. Army Retired Lapel Button.

-- Uniformed Services Former Spouses' Protection Act-RSOs assist the servicing legal assistance office in their area in counseling active and Retired Soldiers, Spouses and former Spouses on this legislation with regard to former Spouse SBP and division of retired pay.
+- Uniformed Services Former Spouses' Protection Act (USFSPA)-RSOs assist the servicing legal assistance office in their area in counseling active and Retired Soldiers, Spouses and former Spouses on this legislation with regard to former Spouse SBP and division of retired pay.

 - For more information about the services provided by the Army Retirement Services Program, please see the Web sites in the "Additional Information" section below.